featherbear/getopt-generator/README.md

 # Getopt generator

 ---

-# EDIT

-> Ohhh no one made one because it's too trivial

----

 In the rough 13 seconds of me Googling for an online ["getopt generator"](https://www.google.com/search?q=getopt+generator) or ["optstring generator"](https://www.google.com/search?q=optstring+generator) I didn't find one.